ibm-cloud-docs/watson-assistant/call-extension.md

     You cannot currently use an expression to specify a parameter value.
 If you need to use an expression, insert a step before you call the extension, and use that step to assign the expression to an action variable.
 You can then use the variable as the parameter value.
     {: note}

+    You must specify values for all required parameters before you can proceed.

-1. If you want to specify a value for an optional parameter, click **Optional parameters** and select the parameter you want to specify.
-Repeat this process for each optional parameter you want to use.
+1. If you want to specify a value for any optional parameters, click **Optional parameters** and then repeat this process for each optional parameter you want to use.

 1. Click **Apply**.